 Lawsuit Challenges Trump Administration’s Expansion of Gulf of Mexico Drilling

-Today’s lawsuit, filed in federal district court in Washington, D.C., challenges BOEM’s flawed analyses of the sales’ environmental effects, charging that they rely on incorrect assumptions about the safety regulations and royalty rates that would apply to the leases.
-BOEM based several of its conclusions on Obama-era policies, including the Clean Power Plan and the Well Control Rule, which the Trump administration is now rolling back or eliminating.
-Additionally, the lawsuit charges that BOEM significantly underestimates the degree to which each lease sale would affect overall oil and gas development in the Gulf of Mexico and the effects on global climate change.
+The lawsuit challenges the Department of the Interior’s flawed analyses of the sales’ environmental effects, which rely on incorrect assumptions about safety regulations and royalty rates that would apply to the leases.
+Interior based several of its conclusions on Obama-era policies, including the Well Control Rule and the Clean Power Plan, which the Trump administration has rolled back.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people's health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.